 Why Choose A Window Ninja?

-Ninjas are, of course, widely recognised for their friendliness, reliability and honesty, and take much pride in their work.
+Ninjas are, of course, known for their friendliness, reliability and honesty, and take much pride in their work.
 As a window ninja, I use a combination of traditional methods and the latest pure-water technology to give you the best of both worlds.
 See the pure water section (below) for further info about that.

 I always offer reasonable prices, and if you’re not happy with the job, I will refund your money.
 Oh… and you get to have your windows cleaned by a ninja.

 Hi, my name’s Gary Rose.
 After 20 years as a magazine journalist, including a decade at the BBC, I decided it was time to start working for myself.
 My dad was a window cleaner when I was a kid and he enjoyed the job’s social, outdoor nature and the freedom it gave him to choose his own hours.

 In addition to cleaning windows, I work part time at Radio Times magazine, in west London, as well as writing about music for brightonsource.co.uk, and for my wine blog wineninjas.org.
 I’m also the author of the philosophical text Zen and the Art of Window Cleaning.
 Actually, I just made that last bit up.